idx-labs/openshift-origin-workshop/lab1/lab1-multinode.md

 Now that we have built the instances and the infrastructure required, we can go ahead and actually deploy OpenShift.

 First, establish a screen session.
+Screen is not necessary, but because the Ansible `config.yml` playbook will take a long time to run it's best to run it from a bash session that can be reattached, and won't die if the connection is lost.

 ```
 [centos@openshift-1-util ~]$ sudo yum install screen -y